 RP is the abbreviation for "right pattern" followed by the appropriate runway number(s) and indicates a right traffic pattern.

-"OBJECTIONABLE" indicates an airspace determination per FAA Joint Order 7400.2J Section 4, Airport Charting and Publication of Airport Data, issued 9 FEB 2012.
-When you see this indication on a chart be sure to refer to the applicable Airport/Facility Directory for more information.
+The type "OBJECTIONABLE" associated with an airport symbol indicates that an objectionable airspace determination has been made for the airport per FAA Order JO 7400.2 Section 4, Airport Charting and Publication of Airport Data.
+Objectionable airspace determinations can be based upon a number of factors including conflicting traffic patterns with another airport, hazardous runway conditions, or natural or man-made obstacles in close proximity to the landing area.
 FAA Regional Airports Offices are responsible for airspace determinations.
-Address any challenges to objectionable airspace determinations to your regional airports office.
-Contact Information for FAA Regional Airports Offices.
+Address any challenges to objectionable airspace determinations to your FAA Regional Airports Office.

 VFR charts depict airport's hard and soft surface runways.
 Enroute charts depict airports having hard surface runways of at least 3000-foot in length.
-If your airport meets those criteria, you may contact the local Federal Aviation Administration, Airports District Office or Aeronautical Information Management, AJV-21, at 1-866-295-8236 to have your airport charted.
+If your airport meets those criteria, you may contact the local Federal Aviation Administration, Airports District Office or Aeronautical Information Management, AJV-21, at 1-(866) 295-8236 to have your airport charted.